cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

   may come online (for example, via hotplug);
 - In fs/squashfs/decompressor_single.c, it's just hardcoded to `return 1`.

-Usually when there are multiple definitions of a single function in the kernel, it means that there is a config option which decides which is eventually passed to the compiler.
+Usually, when there are multiple definitions of a single function in the kernel, it means that there is a config option which decides which is eventually passed to the compiler.
 This case is no exception, and [we can see the following in fs/squashfs/Makefile](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/squashfs/Makefile/?h=v4.16):